 Risk governance refers to those parts of the Bank's overall governance mechanisms that relate to risk management and control.
-Risk governance is exercised through the decision making authority vested in individual managers and committees
+Risk governance is exercised through the decision making authority vested in individual managers and committees.

 Ultimate responsibility for the effective management of risk rests with the Board.
-The Board delegates authority for the management of risk to several committees.